navcoin/NavHub/content/projects/kauri/index.md

     feature2Txt="Kauri can be used on desktop, mobile and web browser with the same advanced features and seamless user experience." feature3Img="/images/icons/nav_blue-weeklyupdate-large.png"
     feature3Title="Multi-Purpose"
-    feature3Txt="Kauri will be able to operate as a thin client, full node or a staking node either on your desktop, mobile or remotely from a Raspberry Pi." feature4Img="/images/icons/nav_blue-peertopeer-large.png"
+    feature3Txt="Kauri will be able to operate as a thin client, full node or a staking node either on your desktop or remotely from a Raspberry Pi." feature4Img="/images/icons/nav_blue-peertopeer-large.png"
     feature4Title="Kauri DAEx"
     feature4Txt="Kauri will be like having a Decentralised Atomic Exchange (DAEx) in your pocket.
 It enables safe peer 2 peer exchanges for any supported currency."